Anteru/kyla/doc/source/comparison.rst

 The main differences are:

 * kyla has native support for updating and updates only the required files - InnoSetup can update, but it is not aware which files have changed and which haven't.
-* InnoSetup is not designed for integration - it takes care of dialogs, for example - while kyla is
+* InnoSetup is not designed for integration - it takes care of dialogs, for example - while kyla is.
-* InnoSetup does not support repairing or changing installations
+* InnoSetup does not support repairing or changing installations.
-* InnoSetup supports only Windows
+* InnoSetup supports only Windows.

 Windows Installer
 -----------------

 `Windows Installer <msdn.microsoft.com/en-us/library/cc185688%28VS.85%29.aspx>`_ is also a fully fledged runtime for installations which is bundled with Windows.
 It is comparable with kyla as it also uses a database, but there are again many differences:

-* kyla can install directly from web, while the Windows Installer will download a package first before it starts installing [#wi_web]_
+* kyla can install directly from web, while the Windows Installer will download a package first before it starts installing [#wi_web]_.
-* Windows Installer supports only Windows
 * Windows Installer does not support modern compression algorithms.
 Only cabinet files are supported.
-* Windows Installer cannot split a file when creating an installation media - very large files will result in very large packages. [#wix_media]_
+* Windows Installer cannot split a file when creating an installation media - very large files will result in very large packages. [#wix_media]_.
+* Windows Installer supports only Windows.

 .. rubric:: Footnotes